How About You (film)

-Synopsis
+Plot

-Ellie Harris (Hayley Atwell) goes to her sister Kate's (Orla Brady) residential home, Woodlane, in search of a job.
-Ellie has some trouble adjusting to her new job but quickly befriends a resident named Alice (Joan O'Hara).
+Ellie Harris goes to her sister Kate's residential home, Woodlane, in search of a job.
+Ellie has some trouble adjusting to her new job but quickly befriends a resident named Alice.
 Ellie decides to have talks with Alice and neglects parts of her job, much to her sister's annoyance.
 She also has trouble doing what she is told by the residents.
 Because of her friendship with Alice, Ellie decides to help her feel better by taking her down to the river (which is against the nurse's orders) and giving her marijuana to ease her pain.
 The next day, however, Ellie finds out that Alice has died.

 Kate gets news that their mother had a stroke and decides to be with her.
 She asks Ellie to stay behind with the four residents that are staying over the Christmas holiday because Ellie and her mother do not get along.
-Georgia Platts (Vanessa Redgrave) is a former actress and singer.
-The Nightingale sisters, Heather (Brenda Fricker) and Hazel (Imelda Staunton), are spinsters who moved in after spending years taking care of their mother.
-Donald Vanston (Joss Ackland) is a recovering alcoholic who enjoys playing piano and used to be a judge.
+Georgia Platts is a former actress and singer.
+The Nightingale sisters, Heather and Hazel, are spinsters who moved in after spending years taking care of their mother.
+Donald Vanston is a recovering alcoholic who enjoys playing piano and used to be a judge.
 These four residents are driving out others with their eccentric ways.
 They also seem to believe that, because they pay to be there, they can act however they please.

 While Ellie is watching over them, she learns more about the residents.
 Donald requests his breakfast in his room at 6 o'clock instead of in the dining room at the usual time at 8.
 After he gets upset that his order is wrong, she tells him that he can have breakfast in the dining room like everyone else.
 Donald reveals to Ellie that the music he plays at night is his late wife's favourite song and that he regrets not sobering up before she died.